Hugo Award: Since 2000

+2015–2016: Voting bloc campaigns

 In 2015, two groups of science fiction writers, the "Sad Puppies" led by Brad R. Torgersen and Larry Correia, and the "Rabid Puppies" led by Vox Day, each put forward a similar slate of suggested nominations which came to dominate the ballot.
 The Sad Puppies campaign had run for two years prior on a smaller scale, with limited success.
 The leaders of the campaigns characterized them as a reaction to "niche, academic, overtly [leftist]" nominees and the Hugo becoming "an affirmative action award" that preferred female and non-white authors and characters.
 In response, five nominees declined their nomination before and, for the first time, two after the ballot was published.
 Multiple-Hugo-winner Connie Willis declined to present the awards.
 The slates were characterized by The Guardian as a "right wing", "orchestrated backlash" and by The A.V.
-Club as a "group of white guys", and were linked with the Gamergate controversy.
+Club as a "group of white guys", and were linked with the Gamergate campaign.
 Multiple Hugo winner Samuel R. Delany characterized the campaigns as a response to "socio-economic" changes such as minority authors gaining prominence and thus "economic heft".
-In all but the Best Dramatic Presentation, Long Form category, "No Award" placed above all nominees that were on either slate, and it won all five categories that only contained slate nominees.
-The two campaigns were repeated in 2016 with some changes, and the "Rabid Puppy" slate again dominated the ballot in several categories, with all five nominees in Best Related Work, Best Graphic Story, Best Professional Artist, and Best Fancast.
+In all but the Best Dramatic Presentation, Long Form category, "No Award" placed above all finalists that were on either slate, and it won all five categories that only contained slate nominees.
+The two campaigns were repeated in 2016 with some changes, and the "Rabid Puppy" slate again dominated the ballot in several categories, with all five finalists in Best Related Work, Best Graphic Story, Best Professional Artist, and Best Fancast.